blueanvil/bods-rdf/README.md

 ```

 ## SPARQL Samples
-Please check the `sparql-samples` directory for the complete list of working SPARQL queries.
+Please check the `sparql-examples` directory for the complete list of working SPARQL queries and some sample output.

 ## Ingesting BODS JSON data into an RDF repository
 The test `BodsRdfIngestionTest` is an example written in Kotlin which converts BODS JSON data and ingests it